 Standing committees currently established by the SGA Board:

-- Quality and Risk Committee
+- Compliance, Risk and Assurance Committee

 SGA Academic Board